HHS/ccdf-data-aggregation/README.md

 - State CCDF plans and related websites will remain accessible during the project period
 - Most states have some form of provider data available, though the format and accessibility may vary
 - Python and related data processing tools will be sufficient for the technical requirements
-- The project scope is limited to data collection and organization; policy recommendations are outside scope
+- The project scope is limited to data collection and organization
 - Initial development of visualization tools will use open-source technologies due to potential delays in Tableau access

 ## Roles
-- **Project Lead:** Daina Bouquin, Lead Data Scientist III
+- Governement Lead: Jane Yang
+- Project Owner:
+- Project Lead: Daina Bouquin
-- **Project Team:**
+- Project Team:
-  - Data Surge Team members
-  - Additional support from OEP&R and Office of Childcare as needed
+  - When appropriate we will contact the Office of Planning, Research, and Evaluation and the Office of Childcare

 ## Future Considerations
 If this initial data collection effort proves valuable, potential follow-on work could include: